Secondary source

 The most accurate classification for any given source is not always obvious.
-Primary and secondary are relative terms, and some sources may be classified as primary or secondary, depending on how they are used.
-A third level, the tertiary source, such as an encyclopedia or dictionary, resembles a secondary source in that it contains analysis, but attempts to provide a broad introductory overview of a topic.
+"Primary" and "secondary" are relative terms, and some sources may be classified as primary or secondary, depending on how they are used.

-Classification
+A third level, the tertiary source, such as an encyclopedia or dictionary, resembles a secondary source in that it contains analysis, but a tertiary source has a different purpose: it aims to elaborate a broad introductory overview of the topic at hand.

-Information can be taken from a wide variety of objects, but this classification system is only useful for a class of sources that are called symbolic sources.
-Symbolic sources are sources that are intended to communicate information to someone.
-Common symbolic sources include written documents such as letters and notes, but not, for example, bits of broken pottery and scraps of food excavated from a midden, regardless of how much information can be extracted from an ancient trash heap, or how little can be extracted from a written document.
+Classification of sources

-Many sources can be considered either primary or secondary, depending on the context in which they are used.
-Moreover, the distinction between primary and secondary sources is subjective and contextual, so that precise definitions are difficult to make.
-For example, if a historical text discusses old documents to derive a new historical conclusion, it is considered to be a primary source for the new conclusion, but a secondary source of information found in the old documents.
-Other examples in which a source can be both primary and secondary include an obituary or a survey of several volumes of a journal counting the frequency of articles on a certain topic.
+Making distinctions between primary and secondary symbolic sources (objects meant to communicate information) is both subjective and contextual, such that precise definitions can sometimes be difficult to make.
+And indeed many sources can be classified as either primary or secondary based upon the context in which they are being considered.
+For example, if in careful study a historical text discusses certain old documents to the point of disclosing a new historical conclusion, then that historical text may now be considered a primary source for the new conclusion, but it is still a secondary source as regarding the old documents.
+Other examples for which a source can be assigned both primary and secondary roles would include an obituary or a survey of several volumes of a journal to count the frequency of articles on a certain topic.